Dhruthiiii/Security-Docs/OWSAP Top 10.md

-The OWASP Top 10 is a standard awareness document for developers and security professionals, highlighting the most critical security risks in web applications.
+OWASP, or the Open Web Application Security Project, is a nonprofit organization focused on software security.
+The OWASP Top 10 is a list of the 10 most common web application security risks.

 Below is a detailed breakdown of each vulnerability, including its types or categories, real-world impact, and mitigation strategies.

 ---